 What is used for?:

 Each floor has 25,000 to 28,000 square feet, collectively housing up to 3,000 Devon Energy Corp. employees, consultants and contractors.
 Designers emphasized, however, that they wanted the ground level of the structure to be the "heart of downtown," a place for the public to gather at restaurants and shops.
 For example, Nebu is the casual food court and dining area in the garden wing.
-It includes a wide array of options such as sandwiches, pizza, sushi, salad and gourmet Italian coffees.
+It includes a wide array of options such as sandwiches, pizza, sushi, salad and gourmet Italian coffees, and it is open to the public, not just Devon employees.

 What about the top floor restaurant?: